Hit-and-Run Lawsuit Loans

 Georgia

-In Georgia a hit and run is either a felony or a misdemeanor depending on the severity of the accident.
+In Georgia, a hit-and-run is either a felony or a misdemeanor, depending on the severity of the accident.

-• Payment for all property damages (pets are considered property, if hit the suspect must pay for medical bills)
+• Payment for all property damages (pets are considered property; if hit, the suspect must pay for medical bills)

-• A 300 – 1,000 fine
+• A $300 to $1,000 fine

 • Up to a year in jail